-Caliper offers the following validated leadership Job Models
+Caliper offers the following validated management Job Models

 Physician Leaders, also called healthcare executives or healthcare administrators, plan, direct, and coordinate medical and health services.
 They might manage an entire facility, a specific clinical area or department, or a medical practice for a group of physicians.
 Physician Leaders must direct changes that conform to changes in healthcare laws, regulations, and technology.